For Grant Applicant

-The Alfred Kordelin Foundation awards grants in the fields of science and culture.
+The purpose of the Foundation is to promote and support Finnish science, literature, art and public education.
 Application periods are in August and January of each year.
 In January, the application round for Major Cultural Work grants.
-In the main application round in August, the Foundation awards grants to private individuals and collectives in the fields of science and culture.
+In the main application round in August, the Foundation awards Yearly grants to private individuals and collectives in the fields of science, arts and public education.

 What kind of grant?